sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/assignment-4.md

 - [ ] All Hero content wrapped in a `<header>` element for screen readers;
 - [ ] One level 1 heading for your Hero topic (unless it is the Site Title) in a Display font; this is _in addition_ to the Call-to-Action;
 - [ ] Heading `font-size` should be large and obvious;
-- [ ] Full-viewport background CSS image that runs to the left, top and right edges of the screen;
+- [ ] Full-viewport background CSS image that runs to the left, top and right edges of the screen and should take up at least 50% of the screen;
 - [ ] Call-to-Action (see below) added in a balanced layout with heading text;
 - [ ] Add any additional content that does not interfere with the rest of the assignment requirements;